ISO 13485 Certifications: What They Are and How to Achieve Them

 • Protecting patients

-• Reducing regulatory risk
+• Reducing regulatory exposure

 • Building scalable processes